SCOPE OF THIS CHAPTER

 Child in Need and Child Protection visits are an essential part of what we do.
 They give us an opportunity to see children in their home environment with the people who care for them.
 The exact visit pattern is clarified within the Child in Need meeting or Child Protection conference.
 However, a minimum of a visit every four weeks is required.

-One of the main purposes of these visits is speak to the children on their own and review the progress of the child in need / child protection plan with them.
+One of the main purposes of these visits is speak to the children on their own, gain their views and co-produce plans and support with them as well as reviewing the progress of the child in need / child protection plan with them.
 This is NOT the same as reviewing it in a CiN review or core group; it should be a natural/age appropriate conversation that is thoughtfully recorded.

 NOTE: Remember to put the date and time of the visit on LCS and tick who was seen / seen alone / bedroom seen.